nus-cs2103-AY2021S2/ip/docs/README.md

     Noted.
 I've removed this task:
       T | ✘ | DESCRIPTION
-    Now you have N-1 tasks in the list.
+    Now you have N tasks in the list.

 ### `list` - Viewing All Tasks
 Views all tasks in the task list.